Agenda

 • Are worker demands financially sustainable?

-• Does s.
-107 undermine the constitutional right to strike—a right recognized by the Supreme Court of Canada as integral to collective bargaining?
+• How s.107 interacts with the constitutional right to strike—a right recognized by the Supreme Court of Canada as integral to collective bargaining?

 13:45 EDT